Brown marmorated stink bug,

 Chemical control

 In regions where brown marmorated stink bug is problematic, alternate-row treatments on fruit trees are conducted from late May and continue through the growing season until harvest.
 Several chemicals are used, sometimes in combination.
-In some instances, effective control is accomplished by spraying only the edges of orchards.
-Generally, chemical control tends to be most effective when younger instars are targeted.
-For more information on chemical control of brown marmorated stink bug, consult the University of California guidelines.
+In some instances, applying insecticides to crop borders is effective and has been shown to reduce insecticide use by as much as 85%.
+It is worth noting that insecticides appear to vary in their toxicity toward brown marmorated stink bug at different times of the growing season.
+Generally, chemical control tends to be most effective when young nymphs are targeted, and the insecticide is applied directly to the insect.
+However, the residual activity of insecticides diminishes after several days as more adults migrate into the treated area.
+For this reason, weekly applications are made in the orchards of Mid-Atlantic states.
+For more information on chemical control of brown marmorated stink bug, visit the University of California and Utah State University guidelines.

 CSU Extension Fact Sheet